 - Always arrive at the airport well ahead of time.
-This will help you prepare in case a seating mistake or any other discrepancy occurs
+This will help you prepare for any changes in flight plans or seating arrangements

 - Prepare your child’s carry-on bag with things that will make them as comfortable as possible (special blanket, comfort toys, electronics with backup power sources, etc.)

 Similar to taking a road trip, you should always prepare your child ahead of time about what it means to take a trip by plane.
 Although it usually isn’t as long as a road trip (depending on where you’re traveling to), children with disabilities, or any children for that matter, shouldn’t be caught off-guard or unprepared.

 Consider creating a storybook or social story as outlined in the “traveling by land” section, but in this instance, create a colorful story about how exciting and fun airplane trips can be.